intrigues/zeus/README.md

-# Zeus - An Devops Automation Tool
+# Zeus - A Devops Automation Tool
 With this tool we are trying generalize and minimize devops reperating task while trying to encourage shared responsibility model acorss devloper teams.

 # Developer Guidelines